Our role as a water regulator: compliance approach and principles

 - promoting and reinforcing good regulatory and business practices, including promoting the benefits of complying and the potential consequences of non-compliance.

-Where compliance is not achieved, we take a risk-based approach to decide how best to respond.
+Where compliance is not achieved, we take a risk-based approach to decide how best to respond, which includes taking enforcement action when needed.

 The regulatory work we do is guided by the following principles: